jacklinke/cfps/template.md

 # Title

-### Abstract
+## Abstract

-This is the abstract - a succinct paragraph or two about what will be discussed, and why it should matter to the audience.
+One to three succinct paragraphs about what will be discussed, and why it should matter to the audience.

-### Format
+## Audience

+- Who is this talk geared toward?
+- What interests, level of experience, and prior knowledge should attendees be expected to have?

+## Objectives

+By the end of this tutorial, you will be able to...

+1. ...
+2. ...

+What knowledge, materials, or homework will the audience leave with?

+## Outline

+1. Introduction (3 minutes)
+2. The first topic (X minutes)
-- Length of talk
+    - Breakdown of the topic
+    - More details
+3. Another topic (X minutes)
+4. Conclusion and next steps (3 minutes)

+## Notes

 - Equipment or resources needed for the talk

-### Roadmap

-- Topics
-- To
-- Be
-- Discussed

-### Outcomes

-What knowledge, materials, or homework will the audience leave with?
+- Address potential similarity to previous talks, and what distinguishes this one
+- Reference articles, source code repos, blog posts, videos, or any other resources that add context
+- Past experience with this topic and with public speaking.
+Links to video, if available